lumeland/lume.land/docs/getting-started/page-formats.md

 JavaScript can be useful for complex pages requiring some logic before rendering.
 You have to create a file with the extension `.tmpl.js`.
-The `.tmpl` subextension is required to distinguish the JavaScript files to generate static pages from other JavaScript files destined to the executed in the browser ("tmpl" is for "template").
+The `.tmpl` sub-extension is required to distinguish the JavaScript files to generate static pages from other JavaScript files destined to the executed in the browser ("tmpl" is for "template").